The best budgeting apps of 2021

 Once your initial setup is complete, you’ll see how much money is left over for the month — which the app calls “In My Pocket.”
 This helps you determine how much money you can save or spend on everything else.

-Then, throughout the month, your budget is updated in real-time based on your transactions, so you can see how much over or under budget you are in each category.
+Then, throughout the month, your budget is updated in real time based on your transactions so you can see how much over or under budget you are in each category.
 PocketGuard’s budgeting charts also provide some great visuals of your month-over-month spending habits.

 PocketGuard can even help you lower some of your bills.
 For example, the app noted that my monthly Verizon bill was $218.97 per month, and estimated that it could negotiate a savings of $12.48 per month.
 While this is a free service, if PocketGuard is successful at saving you money, it takes a 40% cut of the savings.